Fabio Boccanera

 Fabio Boccanera (born 28 October 1964) is an Italian voice actor.

 Biography

-Born in Rome, Boccanera began his dubbing career at four years of age.
-He was the Italian voice of a young Thumper in the 1968 redub of Bambi.
-Boccanera is currently well known as the Italian dubbed voice of Johnny Depp.
-He also dubbed Colin Farrell and Ben Affleck in some of their films, as well as Christian Bale, Clive Owen, Billy Zane, Joaquin Phoenix and James Marsters.
+Born in Rome, Boccanera began his dubbing career as a child and was involved as an actor in a couple of TV miniseries, in one of which he played the main role; he is well known as the Italian dubbed voice of Johnny Depp.
+He has also dubbed Colin Farrell and Ben Affleck in some of their films, as well as Christian Bale, Clive Owen, Billy Zane, Joaquin Phoenix and James Marsters.

-Boccanera is also known for dubbing characters from many anime productions.
+Boccanera has also dubbed characters from many anime productions.
 He is the younger brother of voice actress Laura Boccanera and the cousin of voice actors Massimo, Emanuela and Riccardo Rossi.